 Ireland has a wide range of accommodation available to suit any budget.
 Many metros, especially Dublin, are extremely expensive to live in, but more affordable accommodation is available towards the outskirts of these cities.
 Conveniently, most places come furnished, including couches, tables, dressers and usually a new mattress.

-Many city dwellers are moving away from metros and into 'commuter towns' in surrounding counties.
-While this often means travel times of up to two hours each way, the financial savings are considerable and, if expats are looking for somewhere rural, quiet, and with a good sense of community, bargains can be had in these areas.
+Many city dwellers are moving away from metros and into ‘commuter towns’ in surrounding counties.
+While this often means travel times of up to two hours each way, the financial savings are considerable.
+If you are looking for somewhere rural, quiet and with a good sense of community, bargains can be had in these areas.

 + PRO: Proximity to Europe

 Thanks to its excellent location, Ireland is a perfect launching pad for travelling.
-Barcelona is two hours away, Rome is three hours, and for a really short trip, the UK is barely 45 minutes away.
-If looking to experience other European cultures, Ireland is a great base to do that from.
+Barcelona is two hours away, Rome is three hours away, and for a really short trip, the UK is barely 45 minutes away.
+If you want to experience other European cultures, Ireland is an excellent base from which to do that.

 - CON: The weather

-Ireland’s size and location in the middle of the Atlantic cause frequent variation in weather conditions.
+Ireland’s size and location in the middle of the Atlantic cause frequent variations in weather conditions.
 It can be sunny, rainy or a mixture of both at any point in the day.
-Although it rarely snows in Ireland, if expats are unprepared the perpetual wet weather can definitely be a shock, so it's important to have warm jackets and umbrellas on hand regardless of the time of year.
+Although it rarely snows in Ireland, if you are unprepared, the perpetual wet weather can definitely be a shock, so it’s essential to have warm jackets and umbrellas on hand regardless of the time of year.

 Working and doing business in Ireland